Surgery for gastrointestinal carcinoid tumors

-In this operation, one or more pieces of the liver that contain areas of cancer spread are removed.
-When it is not possible to remove all areas of cancer spread, surgery may still be done to remove as much tumor as is possible to help reduce symptoms of carcinoid syndrome.
+In this operation, one or more pieces of the liver that contain areas of cancer are removed.
+If it isn’t possible to remove all areas of cancer, surgery may still be done to remove as much tumor as is possible to help reduce symptoms of carcinoid syndrome.
 This is sometimes called cytoreductive surgery.
-Removing liver metastases may help some people with carcinoid tumors to live longer, but more than 9 out of 10 people who have this surgery develop new liver metastases within 10 years.
+Removing liver metastases may help some people with carcinoid tumors live longer, but most people who have this surgery will eventually develop new liver metastases.

 Last Medical Review: 02/26/2015